samo133/Data_Science_Projects/README.md

 # Data_Analysis_projects
-## All the projects in this folder represents accomplished taks, accomplished course project or accomplished freelancer project.
+## All the projects in this folder represent accomplished tasks, accomplished courses' projects or accomplished freelancer projects.
 ### Statistical Analysis conducted in this projects
 > Bootstrapping sampling distributions and p-value calculations\
 > Z-core tests\